Air protection

 CERN has a formal objective to reduce its scope 1 emissions by 28% by the end of LHC Run 3 in 2025 (compared to a 2018 baseline).
 To achieve this objective, in addition to ongoing repairs, upgrades, gas recirculation systems, etc. CERN will install a new cooling system for the key detectors, which replaces fluorinated gases with CO2, which has a significantly lower global warming impact than fluorinated gases.

-For further details please see CERN’s environment reports.
+For further details please see the Emissions chapter in CERN’s environment report.